You can change the language you and visitors see in Squarespace.

 No. The news alerts that appear over your profile picture in the Home Menu are only available in English.

-Is there a difference between the multiple options for a single language in Regional Settings?
+Is there a difference between the multiple options for a single language in Language and Region Settings?

 There aren’t noticeable differences between the options.
 However, choosing a specific country helps us consider more localized features in the future.